-- Staff are an important part of the wider safeguarding system for children - Safeguarding is everyone's responsibility and all staff should ensure that their approach is child centred whereby considering, at all times, what is in the best interests of the child. - No single person (including member of staff) can have a full picture of a child's needs and circumstances.
-To ensure that children and families receive the right help at the right then everyone who comes into contact with them (not least all members of Repton Prep / Repton School staff) has a role to play in identifying concerns, sharing information and taking prompt action. - School staff are especially important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All staff have a responsibility to provide a safe environment in which children can learn. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+- Staff are an important part of the wider safeguarding system for children - Safeguarding is everyone's responsibility, and all staff should ensure that their approach is child centred whereby considering, at all times, what is in the best interests of the child. - No single person (including member of staff) can have a full picture of a child's needs and circumstances.
+To ensure that children and families receive the right help at the right time then everyone who comes into contact with them (not least all members of Repton Prep

+School staff) has a role to play in identifying concerns, sharing information and taking prompt action.

+- School staff are especially important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All staff have a responsibility to provide a safe environment in which children can learn - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication. - All staff should be prepared to identify children who may benefit from Early Help, noting that Early Help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - Any staff member who has any concerns about a child's welfare should follow the processes set out in KCSiE 2022 Keeping children safe in education 2022 (publishing.service.gov.uk) - Staff should expect to support social workers and other agencies following any referral. - The Designated Safeguarding Lead will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as children's social care. - The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns. - The Teachers' Standards 2012 state that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication. - All staff should be prepared to identify children who may benefit from Early Help, noting that Early Help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - Any staff member who has any concerns about a child's welfare should follow the processes set out in this policy and KCSiE 2024 and contact the DSL directly.
+Staff should be clear that they do not have to follow the hierarchical structure of the organisation where safeguarding is concerned.
+If the concern is raised out of term time, the nominated safeguarding lead for Repton Enterprise should be contacted, including the DSL in all communications.
+There will be clear communication sent to all staff before any holiday period with the relevant contact information and 'out of office' replies will contain key information. - Staff should expect to support social workers and other agencies following any referral. - The Designated Safeguarding Lead will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as children's social care. - The Designated Safeguarding Lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns. - The Teachers' Standards (latest update December 2021) state that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.

-All staff should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
+All Staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
 This should include the: